Edit Blog Post

 From Namche Bazaar (3450 m / 11320 ft), I initially headed northeast towards Everest.
 This is when I saw the dramatic thumb-like Ama Dablam and caught my first glimpse of Everest (since its fleeting apparition in Tibet in 2005) peeking out from behind its daughters Nuptse and Lhotse (photos).
 I branched North after a few hours to ascend the Gokyo Valley towards Nepal's largest glacier, Ngozumpa, then ultimately to the top of Gokyo Ri at approximately 5400m / 17700 ft.
 Up, stop.
 Up, stop.

 It took me 4 frustratingly short days to reach the village of Gokyo from Namche.
 Because the Gokyo valley rises constantly, it's important not to climb too high too fast and thus risk serious altitude sickness.
 Several trekkers and Nepalis alike have died from acute mountain sickness here and the Himalayan Rescue Association recommends a net daily ascent of no more than 400m (1300 ft).
-In the Gokyo Valley, this can mean stopping for the day at 9:30 AM
+In the Gokyo Valley, this can mean stopping for the day at 9:30 AM after as little as

 The Trek from Namche to Gokyo Ri